ElianCordoba/softwareontheroad/src/content/react-hooks.md

   ## Using `useEffect` for data fetching

-  With the combination of `useEffect` and `useState`, you can make API calls by using `useEffect` and passing in an empty array or object as the second argument to have the same behaviour as **componentDidMount**
+  With the combination of `useEffect` and `useState`, you can make API calls by using `useEffect` and passing in an empty array or object as the second argument to have the same behavior as **componentDidMount**

   The key here is the second argument.
 If you don't provide an empty array or object as the second argument, the API call will be called on every render, and it effectively becomes the same as a **componentDidUpdate**